BenjaminSauder/EdgeFlow/README.md

 ![Set_Linear_Demo](https://github.com/BenjaminSauder/EdgeFlow/blob/master/docs/Set_Linear_Demo.jpg)

-  If the edgeloop length is longer than one, makes each selected edge loop linear.
-If the selection is only made up of unconnected edges (think of an edge ring here) adjusts the length of each edge.
+This tool has two modes, the first makes each selected edge loop linear, the later works on edge rings and straightens them and adjusts each edge length.

+### A more indepth description of these tools can be found bellow.

+### Where are these located in blender?

 Both can be accessed via the 'Mesh>Edges' Menu or the Edge Menu Shortcut (Ctrl-E).
 The two commands should be there at the bottom.
+As mentioned both operate on edge selections - mostly edgeloops.

 ### Installation